everestbis/nepal-tours/README.md

    npm run dev
    ```

-2. Open your browser and navigate to [http://localhost:3000](http://localhost:3000) to explore Tourify.
+2. Open your browser and navigate to [http://localhost:3000](http://localhost:3000) to explore NepalTours.

 ## Technologies Used

 - **Next.js:** A React-based framework for building fast and scalable web applications.

 - **GSAP (GreenSock Animation Platform):** A powerful JavaScript animation library for creating smooth and interactive animations.

 - **Bootstrap:** A popular CSS framework for creating responsive and mobile-first websites.